Updated February 10, 2021

-The move-out checklist, when paired with the move-in checklist, essentially paints a “before and after” picture of the unit.
-This can come in especially handy if you end up withholding part of the security deposit for damage, and the tenant protests.
+When paired with the move-in checklist, the move-out checklist essentially paints a “before and after” picture of the unit.
+This can come in especially handy if you end up withholding part of the security deposit for damage and the tenant protests.

 A lease spells out, in detail, the terms of the rental agreement.
-It covers everything from the amount of rent, to when it’s due, and any fees that are due.
-It also specifies how many occupants are allowed, whether pets are allowed, and when you can access the unit for maintenance or showings, if you decide to sell.
-Make sure it’s signed by all tenants, so those terms are fully enforceable.
+It covers everything from the amount of rent to when it’s due and any fees that are due.
+It also specifies how many occupants are allowed, whether pets are allowed, and when you can access the unit for maintenance or showings if you decide to sell.
+Make sure all tenants sign it, so those terms are fully enforceable.

 Records of Improvements

 Carefully document any repairs or improvements you have done on your rental property.
 These records can be useful in many ways; if there are problems down the line with the repairs, you’re protected.
-These records are also crucial at tax time if you’re deducted those expenses.
+These documents every landlord needs are crucial at tax time if you’re deducted those expenses.
 And finally, when it comes time to have the property reappraised, these records can help you figure out if you’ve received a fair assessment.